NNIP Awards

 2018 Center on Urban Poverty and Community Development, Case Western Reserve University Sharon Kandris, Indiana University-Purdue University Indianapolis

-2017 Center on Urban and Regional Affairs, University of Minnesota Erica Raleigh, Data Driven Detroit
+2017 Center for Urban and Regional Affairs, University of Minnesota Erica Raleigh, Data Driven Detroit

 2023 Winners